-The City of Lincoln intends to pursue the following equity initiatives using American Rescue Plan State and Local Fiscal Recovery funds:
+The City of Lincoln intends to pursue the following equity initiatives using American Rescue Plan State and Local Fiscal Recovery Funds:

-- 1. Address negative economic impacts: Deploy business mortgage and rental assistance to stabilize and grow businesses most impacted by the pandemic. - a.
-Equity goals for this program include significant participation by small, female, and minority owned businesses, promoted through targeted outreach and awareness building in partnership with community organizations serving diverse communities. \$2 million will be dedicated to micro businesses, which have a larger representation of diverse business owners. - 2.
-Address negative economic impacts: Develop job training programs that serve individuals most impacted by the pandemic, including low-wage workers and youth, and have a clear connection to workforce demand. - a.
+- 1. Address negative economic impacts: Deployed business mortgage and rental assistance to stabilize and grow businesses most impacted by the pandemic. - a.
+Equity goals for this program included significant participation by small, female, and minority owned businesses, promoted through targeted outreach and awareness building in partnership with community organizations serving diverse communities. \$1.5 million was granted to micro businesses, which have a larger representation of diverse business owners. - 2.
+Address negative economic impacts: Developed job training programs that serve individuals most impacted by the pandemic, including low-wage workers and youth, and have a clear connection to workforce demand. - a.
 Equity goals for this program include alignment with the Greater Lincoln Workforce Development Board goals of living wages, promoting career pathways, increasing awareness of workforce programs, and enhancing youth employment.
 Initiatives should promote equity and address equity for all, including people of color and others who have been historically underserved, marginalized, and adversely affected by persistent poverty and inequality.
 Supporting programs located in or serving individuals in Qualified Census Tracts and/or programs serving unemployed individuals are a priority. - 3.
-Revenue replacement: Ensure that city services that lost revenue due to the pandemic can provide stable services into the future. - a.
-This is based on a calculation of lost revenue that is not yet complete.
-Additional analysis is needed to identify the level of lost revenue and appropriate avenue for replacement. - 4.
-Public health: Invest in public health programs including vaccine services and addressing health disparities. - Equity goals for this program include vaccine and public health promotion to diverse communities through strategic partnerships with cultural and religious organizations. - 5.
-Address negative economic impacts: Support travel, tourism, and business district initiatives under development in prior to the pandemic, such as Lincoln's music district and sports facilities. - a.
+Revenue replacement: Ensured that city services that lost revenue due to the pandemic can provide stable services into the future. - a.
+Replace lost revenue in the amount of \$10 million - 4.
+Public health: Invested in public health programs including vaccine services and addressing health disparities. - Equity goals for this program include vaccine and public health promotion to diverse communities through strategic partnerships with cultural and religious organizations. - 5.
+Address negative economic impacts: Support travel, tourism, and business district initiatives under development prior to the pandemic, such as Lincoln's music district and sports facilities. - a.
 Equity goals for this program include a focus on disproportionately impacted communities.
 Strategies should result in opportunities that improve the Lincoln, Nebraska communities disproportionately impacted by the Covid-19 pandemic as defined by their location in a qualified census tract.
 Promotion of the availability of funds will be proactive and engage diverse communities and entities that serve low-income communities.